 But our protagonists are only human, and the series is set hundreds of years ago when technology was basic and the most common weapon is the sword.
 Without the firepower available to the modern era, the series takes inspiration from an ancient art form to fight the demons instead.
 Kimetsu takes a concept that’s been developed and practiced in real life for over thousands of years already, and has also been scientifically proven to be a useful exercise to achieve a healthy body and a healthy mind.
 The characters in Kimetsu no Yaiba fight demons using ideas taken from Yoga.

 Specifically, Kimetsu no Yaiba utilizes the fourth rung of Yoga, which is Pranayama.
 Pranayama is the practice of regulating slow, deep, and subtle breathing, which will ultimately lead to a steadier and concentrated flow of prana (life energy) that helps the mind find balance and focus.
-In Kimetsu, if you breathe wrong (which, even in real life, is more common than you think), you will not live long.
-Each second that the characters’ spend mid-breath of their striking technique will determine if they’ll still have their head on their shoulders at the end of a fight.
+In Kimetsu, if you breathe wrong, you will not live long.
+Each second that the characters spend mid-breath of their striking technique will determine if they’ll still have their head on their shoulders at the end of a fight.
 In Pranayama, this moment is the transition — the in-between of inhalation and exhalation.
 In Kimetsu, this moment is life or death.

 And so, it is vital for the characters to practice their breathing.
 To learn how to regulate the oxygen in their body.
 To get their blood flowing.
 To maximize the range of their abilities.
 To bring awareness to their flaws.
 Breathing is such a foundation in the series that even the leaders of the demon hunting organization call their captains “Pillars”, and the sword techniques used to fight the demons are called “Breathes”.
 If you practice your breath and become connected with yourself through this practice, you become powerful.